 - Aides to assist with daily care tasks, walking, bathing, meal service

 - Wide hallways, bathroom grab bars, high toilet seats

 - Doctor’s visit and/or transportation to doctor appointments

 - Companionship, inspiration, activities

 Restore, Reclaim, Rebuild

 The Green Hill clinical support team creates an individualized rehabilitation treatment plan designed to optimize recovery, maximize functional capacity and reestablish independence.
 Our specialized nursing team, trained in geriatrics, provides 24/7 skilled care.
-Green Hill rehabilitative care can take place in the Green House© Home, the revolutionary residence for ten, each with a private bedroom with bathroom and shower, family style meals, open floor plan and accessible out door porch and patio.
+Green Hill rehabilitative care can take place in the The Villas at Green Hill© Home, the revolutionary residence for ten, each with a private bedroom with bathroom and shower, family style meals, open floor plan and accessible out door porch and patio.
 Another option is in the Legacy building, in private suites in a communal setting, with restaurant dining and social activities.
 Care is best managed with consistency.
 Green Hill can continue rehabilitative care at home with Green Hill@ Home services.